 Sun Conure Cage Specifics

-Lefeber Vet recommends housing a sun conure in a cage that is at least 20" L x 20" W x 36" H and has bar spacing between one-half to three-quarters of an inch wide.
+Lefeber Vet recommends housing a sun conure in a cage that is at least 20 inches long by 20 inches wide by 36 inches tall, and has bar spacing between ½ to ¾ of an inch wide.
 However, you can provide an even larger cage in order to have room for a lot of toys and sufficient perching areas.
-If the cage has a play top that will give your pet another area to play while he's out of the cage.
+If the cage has a play top, that will give your pet another area to play while he's out of the cage.
 Door locks are a must with conures because they are highly intelligent and will figure out how to let themselves out of the cage if you give them the opportunity.

-The minimum perch diameter for a sun conure is about three-fourths to one and a half inches, so offer several hardwood perches of varying widths in this range.
+The minimum perch diameter for a sun conure is about ¾ to 1½ inches, so offer several hardwood perches of varying widths in this range.
 It's also a good idea to place one cement conditioning perch in the cage to help keep your pet's nails from growing too long.

 - Cage cover: Like all pet birds, sun conures need about 10 to 12 hours of sleep, and they need complete darkness to do it.
 Drape your pet's cage with a dark sheet or a fitted cage cover at bedtime.